The Principal Investigator Role: What Every New and Seasoned PI Needs to Know about the Conduct and Oversight of Clinical Research

 - navigating the IRB and the INSPIR application.

-This training will satisfy upcoming institutional policy requiring GCP training for those involved in the conduct of clinical trials.
+This training will satisfy institutional policy requiring GCP training for those involved in the conduct of clinical trials.

 2016-2017 Training Dates*

 - August 8, 2016 (Mon.), 8:30 a.m. – 12:30 p.m.